miguelvalmeida/finances/README.md

 # Tostões 🏦

 Tostões is a simple web application to help you manage and track your personal finances.
-With Tostões, you can easily monitor your income, expenses, investments, and net worth, all in one place.
+With Tostões, you can easily monitor your income, expenses, investments and net worth - all in one place.

 ## Features

 - **Dashboard**: Get a quick overview of your financial situation.
-- **Income Tracking**: Record and categorize your sources of income.
+- **Income tracking**: Record and categorize your sources of income.
-- **Expense Management**: Add, edit, and filter your expenses by type, recurrence, and status.
+- **Expense management**: Add, edit, and filter your expenses by type, recurrence, and status.
 - **Investments**: Keep track of your investments and their performance.
-- **Net Worth Calculation**: See your total net worth based on your assets and liabilities.
+- **Net worth calculation**: See your total net worth based on your assets and liabilities.
-- **Account Management**: Update your account details and preferences.
+- **Account management**: Update your account details and preferences.

 ## Stack